 Ulster Bank is urging online shoppers to stay alert and informed when browsing for deals this Black Friday.
+To help you we have put together 6 security tips for safeguarding your bargain-hunting this Black Friday.

 Black Friday is fast approaching and customers are gearing up for the global shopping event, taking place next week (29 November).